utkarshbansalmailbox/CPI-2013-23-EDA/README.md

     * Granular data at the item level enables detailed analysis of specific price drivers
     * CPI is a vital macroeconomic indicator, aiding in monitoring inflation trends, facilitating policy decisions, and ensuring price stability.

+Key Findings:

+* It appears that the inflation rate for all four categories (food, clothing, housing, and other major spending categories) increased between 2014 and 2022.
+The rate of inflation for “Food and beverages” appears to be higher than the rate of inflation for the other three categories.

+* CPI usage appears to be higher in 2014 and 2015 than it was in later years.
+CPI usage fluctuates somewhat from year to year, but there is a general downward trend over time (up until 2019).